alinex/node-alinex/src/doc/developguide.md

 Over all modules some common variable names will be used for the same values:

 - `cb` - for the callback method
-- `done` - for the callback which gets nothing or an error as parameter
-- `err` - for an error message or object
+- `err` - for an error message object
 - `ex` - mostly the exception in a `try...catch` block

 Classes start with an Uppercase letter:

     test = new Test

-To mark private properties/functions they start with an underscore.
+To mark private properties/functions they may start with an underscore.

 Asynchronous code